Daryl Somers: Return of Hey Hey It's Saturday (2009–2010)

 Somers had another year off television duties in 2008.
 Interest had been considered in the reformation of Hey Hey It's Saturday in some capacity.
 ABC Radio Broken Hill interviewed Corrine Lawrence and Daryl Somers on 22 July 2009 in regards to the growing interest.
 He revealed the show's return is "not out of the question" and speculated that one or two reunion specials could be made in the near future.
 A reunion special aired on 30 September 2009.
-It rated strongly, attracting 3.9+ million viewers, although the second show generated international controversy because of a Jackson 5 parody act (called The Jackson Jive) that appeared on the "Red Faces" segment that featured performers in blackface.
+It rated strongly, attracting 3.9-plus million viewers, although the second show generated international controversy because of a Jackson 5 parody act (called The Jackson Jive) that appeared on the "Red Faces" segment that featured performers in blackface.

 With the success of the Reunion Specials in 2009, the show returned in 2010 as a regular series.
 The 2010 series had twenty episodes airing, with the first thirteen episodes airing from April until July, with the remaining seven episodes airing in October and November.
 Hey Hey It's Saturday did not return in 2011 due to falling ratings and the high cost of its production.